iamthiru/Node-js-JWT/Pupil/Just_Eyes_Modified_README.md

     * We use the pupil center co-ordinates and Iris detected Radii for the first 15 frames (Since we are using 15FPS).
     * For the next incoming frames we use a window biasing technique, where we check if the X,Y and Radius lie in that allowable range.
 If yes then we allow it to detect that center and Radius; if not, then we bias it to use the last 5-10 frames average to detect the center co-ordinates it got from the PUPIL_DETECTION function.
 This gives the algorithm a bit of freedom (if within the allowable window) and guides it to the correct radius range and center (if outside the window of tolerance).
     * Finally we return the frame with embedded PUPIL and IRIS circles.
+* ##### Colored Part:
+  * When using a colored video, we detect the Iris first.
+  * Using the same operations like Thresholding, Canny Edge and cv2.HOUGH_CIRCLES, we find the best fit circles.
+  * For the circles we find:
+    * For the first 15 frames we allow it to find its own center co-ordinates and the radius range.
+    * For the next incoming frames, we see if the current detected center points lies in the Allowable window.
+If yes, we allow it to use that center else we bias it to use the previous 5 frames center co-ordinates and radius range.
+This is meant to give the algorithm some bound the algorithm and give it enough freedom at the same time to get the most accurate center.